IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ![NEEDS NEW SCREENSHOT - Update release with the YAML file](images/edit-release.png)

 You should now see that your release includes `kabanero-index.yaml`.
+You should click *Publish release*, at the bottom of the page, to formally publish your new collection.

 ![NEEDS NEW SCREENSHOT - Includes a new YAML file](images/new-release-with-yaml.png)